 Commercial vessels, cruise ships and ships on international voyages

-Vessel sewage regulations for the Marine Park do not place any additional requirements on commercial vessels regarding vessel sewage.
-However, vessels undertaking commercial activities in the Marine Park generally require written permission from the Great Barrier Reef Marine Park Authority (GBRMPA) and/or the Queensland Department of Environment and Heritage Protection.
+Vessel sewage regulations for the Great Barrier Reef Marine Park do not place any additional requirements on commercial vessels regarding vessel sewage.
+However, vessels undertaking commercial activities in the Marine Park generally require written permission from the Great Barrier Reef Marine Park Authority and/or the Queensland Department of Environment and Heritage Protection.

 These permissions or permits may stipulate additional requirements for vessels to manage their sewage in some circumstances, for example, at tourist pontoons.

 Maritime Safety Queensland has different requirements for commercial vessels.

 Cruise ships in the Great Barrier Reef Marine Park